samsandhuss/bank-of-sandhu/BUILD_LOG.md

 - Start Track C / M6 (queued behind the defined trigger).
 - Restructure the curriculum further.
 (Failure mode #5.)

+**Watch the under-load regression:** if owned pieces start melting into direction/filler words, stop and bank — don't grind.

 ---

-### Exact opener line for Session 10
+### Exact opener line for Session 11

-> *Resume Session 10.
-Read BUILD_LEARN_LOG.md first — PERMANENT RULE, §0 Bronze/Silver/Gold, §1B three-track architecture.
-Spot-check: A5 Retrieve (mandatory — streak reset to 0 after the S09 drift, going for hold 1 of 3; lead with the action verb fetch/gather/pull) + one of A6/A7/B13 your pick.
-Then B8 Gold: first lock the self-hosted (bank's, inside) vs GitHub-hosted (GitHub's, outside) distinction, then give the 90-second migration answer — no analogy — in three beats: gap, fix, why-it-wins, set in a regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
-If Gold lands, Bronze pass on A10 (embedding), A11 (vector DB), and A28 (A/B testing for AI).
+> *Resume Session 11.
+Read BUILD_LEARN_LOG.md first — PERMANENT RULE, §0 Bronze/Silver/Gold (incl. the two S10 banked notes: "name tells you the owner" + "under-load regression = stop signal"), §1B three-track architecture.
+Spot-check: A5 Retrieve (mandatory — going for hold 2 of 3; lead with the action verb fetch/gather/pull) + one of A6/A7/B13 your pick.
+Then re-lock B8 the right way BEFORE any assembly: (1) the distinction via name-tells-owner — Self-hosted = bank hosts it = inside; GitHub-hosted = GitHub hosts it = GitHub's cloud, outside, can't reach in; (2) name the poll target cold — the self-hosted runner polls GitHub (the service), outbound, for work.
+Only once both come out clean and solo, attempt B8 Gold: 90-second migration answer, no analogy, three beats — gap, fix, why-it-wins — set in a regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
+If Gold lands, Bronze pass on A10 (embedding), A11 (vector DB), A28 (A/B testing for AI).
 Slow is correct.
-Watch all five failure modes.*
+Watch all five failure modes + the under-load regression stop signal.*

 ---

 ### Still open (not lost, not done)

 - **B8 Gold** — the last gate for the Track C start trigger (condition 1).
+Flip broke S10; assembly under fatigue still buckles.
+Re-lock the two atoms, then the 90-second.
-- **A5** — streak reset to 0; needs three clean unprompted holds in a row.
+- **A5** — hold 1 of 3 (S10).
+Needs two more clean unprompted holds in a row.
 Lead with the action verb.
 - **Framing habit** — keep worked examples in the generic "a regulated bank" frame; don't slip to "where I work."
 Rehearse generic so it's automatic.
 - **Gold-priority pass** — pick the 4–5 concepts that most need to reach Gold for confident senior conversations (do as a deliberate step, not mid-drill).
 - **A8 (refusal threshold)** — drill on what the threshold actually scores.